MikroElektronika/mikrosdk_click_v2/clicks/vtohz3/README.md

 uint32_t vtohz3_get_frequency ( vtohz3_t *ctx, float voltage, float vref_in );
 ```

-## Example Description

-> This example demonstrates the use of the V to Hz 3 Click board by calculating the estimated output frequency from the input voltage.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and sets the input frequency.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;        /**< Logger config object. */